Resource: aws_paas_service#

 - (Optional) A Galera parameter.
 The fraction ofgcs_fc_limit

-at which replication is resumed when the recv queue length falls below this value.
-Valid values are from 0.0 to 1.0.
-The parameter can be set only ifhigh_availability
+at which replication is resumed when the recv queue length falls below this value.- Valid values: From 0.0 to 1.0

 istrue